jollyjerr/knowledge/math/trigonometry/polar-curves.md

 1. Identify as sine or cosine
 2. Identify as positive or negative
 3. Determine the value of c (not c^2)
-4. Use those facts to sketh the lemniscate
+4. Use those facts to sketch the lemniscate

 ## Intersection of Polar Curves